Find Grad Schools

 33 Yearly Graduations

-Virginia Tech is the 4th most popular school in the nation for students seeking a doctor's degree in CIS.
+Virginia Tech is the 4th most popular school in the nation for students seeking a doctor's degree in cis.
 Roughly 37,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,750 per year, while in-state graduate students, on average, pay $14,098 per year.
-For the 2020-2021 academic year, 33 doctor's degrees were handed out to CIS majors at Virginia Tech.
-About 30% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,104 per year, while in-state graduate students, on average, pay $14,521 per year.
+During the most recent year for which we have data, 33 people received their doctor's degree in cis from Virginia Tech.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 18% were women.

 32 Yearly Graduations